Frequently Asked Questions

 StoneThread and EPublishing FAQs

 Are StoneThread Publishing and HarveyStanbrough.com the same thing?
-No!
-Absolutely not.
-The same person owns both, but StoneThread Publishing is a no-fees, royalty paying epublisher.
-In addition to running StoneThread Publishing, Harvey Stanbrough is a writer, writing instructor, freelance editor and cover designer who also provides paid services for those who would rather self-publish.
+No. The same person owns both, but StoneThread Publishing is a no-fees, royalty paying epublisher.
+In addition to running StoneThread Publishing, Harvey Stanbrough is a successful writer and writing instructor who also provides paid services for those who would rather self-publish.
 To investigate those services, visit HarveyStanbrough.com.